pol/dwarf-fortress-guides/mixtrak/s1c02-embark.md

 upbraid you for the senseless slaughter of nature's precious children, or whatever.

-- ⇨ +5 points in `Woodcutter`
+- ⇨ +5 points in `Wood Cutter`
 - ⇨ +5 points in `Carpenter`

-**6. Herbalist/Brewer**:
+**6. Herbalist/Woodcrafter/Brewer**:
 Nearly there.
-Another dwarf should get 5 points in each of herbalist and brewer.
-Although your dwarves absolutely [MUST NOT](http://dwarffortresswiki.org/index.php/Thirst "wikilink") run out of booze, for various reasons you won't want your brewer working 24/7 at first, so your brewer should have a fair bit of time to frolic in the meadows collecting posies of amaranths and baskets of apples to supplement your stocks while your fortress's farms are coming online.
+Another dwarf should get 5 points in each of herbalist and woodcrafter.
+They will gather plants and make wooden pots.
+When we arrive, they will also be the brewer.
+Since this is a [no-quality](http://dwarffortresswiki.org/index.php/Item_quality "wikilink") job, they can develop that skill after you arrive.
+Although your dwarves absolutely
+[MUST NOT](http://dwarffortresswiki.org/index.php/Thirst "wikilink")
+run out of booze, it should be easy for one dwarf to keep up with demand while still being responsible for gathering plants and making the vessels.

+- ⇨ +5 points in `Wood Crafter`
 - ⇨ +5 points in `Herbalist`
-- ⇨ +5 points in `Brewer`

 **7. Farmer/Cook**:
 Now, it'll be a little while before you get farms and a kitchen up and